omotoyosi-odele/aig-230-lab05-omotoyosi/README.md

 You will work with:

-- **Gensim** for training Word2Vec and FastText models
+- **PyTorch** for building and training sequence models
-- **scikit-learn** for dataset loading and dimensionality reduction
-- **NLTK** for basic tokenization and preprocessing
+- **NLTK** for tokenization and basic preprocessing
+- **NumPy / Pandas** for data handling
-- **matplotlib** for visualization
+- **matplotlib** for visualizing training behavior
+- **Jupyter Notebook** for interactive experimentation

 ---

 ### Dataset

-The lab uses the **20 Newsgroups** dataset, a real-world text corpus containing posts from multiple topics such as technology, politics, science, and religion.

-This dataset is commonly used in NLP research and is representative of industry text sources such as forums, support tickets, and knowledge bases.
+The lab uses a **small text corpus** designed to emphasize **sequence behavior and model mechanics** rather than large-scale performance.

+The goal is to understand:

+- How sequences are constructed
+- How tokens are processed step by step
+- How context accumulates across time

+This mirrors how larger neural models process real-world text.

 ---

 ### Files in This Lab

-- `AIG230_Week4_Lab_Word_Embeddings.ipynb`
+- `AIG230_Week5_Lab_Sequence_Models.ipynb`
   The main lab notebook.

   Includes:
-  - Concept explanations
+  - Conceptual explanations
-  - Fully commented code
+  - Fully commented PyTorch code
+  - Shape and tensor walkthroughs
-  - Visualization
+  - Training loop breakdowns
-  - Multiple checkpoints for reflection and understanding
+  - Checkpoint questions for understanding

+- `SETUP.md`
+  Environment and installation instructions specific to Lab 05.

 ---

 ### Instructions

-1. Use this template repository.
+1. Use the provided template repository.
-2. Create a repository named `aig230-lab04-yourname`.
+2. Create a repository named `aig230-lab05-yourname`.
+3. Follow **SETUP.md** exactly before opening the notebook.
-3. Complete the notebook:
+4. Complete the notebook:
    - Run all code cells
    - Answer **all checkpoint questions** in markdown cells
-4. Commit and push your completed notebook to your repository.
+5. Commit and push your completed notebook to GitHub.
-5. Submit the repository link on Blackboard.
+6. Submit the repository link on Blackboard.

 ---

 ### Expectations

-- Your notebook should run from top to bottom without errors.
+- The notebook must run from top to bottom without errors.
-- Code should not be deleted or heavily rewritten unless instructed.
+- Do not delete or restructure code unless explicitly instructed.
-- Written answers should be clear, concise, and in your own words.
+- Written answers must be clear, concise, and in your own words.
-- Focus on **understanding and interpretation**, not just producing output.
+- Focus on **understanding sequence behavior**, not model performance.

 ---

 ### Key Takeaway

-This lab marks a conceptual shift in the course:
+This lab marks the transition from **static representations** to **dynamic models of language**.

-> We move from **counting words** to **learning meaning**.

-Word embeddings are a foundational idea that enables modern neural NLP models and prepares you for upcoming topics such as text classification, transfer learning, and contextual embeddings.
+Sequence models are the first step toward more powerful architectures such as **attention mechanisms, transformers, and large language models**, which you will study next.

+Understanding how information flows through time is essential for everything that follows.

 ---